paulbares/christmasdb/README.md

 ### DEV URL
 - To check if the server is up and running, open: https://sa-mvp.herokuapp.com/ It can take 1 minute or so because it is hosted on Heroku and uses a free account that is turned off after a period of inactivity.
 Once up, a message will appear.
 - To execute a query, send a POST request to https://sa-mvp.herokuapp.com/spark-query.
 See payload example below.
-- To get the metadata of the store (to know the fields that can be queried): send a GET request to https://sa-mvp.herokuapp.com/spark-metadata.
+- To get the metadata of the store (to know the fields that can be queried and the list of supported aggregation functions): send a GET request to https://sa-mvp.herokuapp.com/spark-metadata.
 See response example below

 ### Specification